RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 ## Data Window

 DataWindow is a module designed to search for data within a specified start and end time.
-It will provide the most complete set of data it can find to the user.
+It will provide the most complete set of data it can find to the user as efficiently as possible.

 Depending on the request, DataWindow may take some time to complete.
 Please have patience when requesting large or lengthy data sets.

 DataWindow is accessible through the Redvox SDK.
 The source for the latest development version of the SDK capable of reading API M data resides in the [api-m branch of the GitHub repository](https://github.com/RedVoxInc/redvox-python-sdk/tree/api-m).
-Here, you'll also find links to the API documentation and several sets of examples created from Jupyter notebooks.
+You'll also find links to the API documentation and several sets of examples created from Jupyter notebooks.

 We recommend installing the SDK through pip.
 Select the latest version available on [PyPi](https://pypi.org/project/redvox/#history) and follow the "pip install" instructions.